The archiving process in the PDS works like this:

 - Public availability of the data

 More information about each of these steps is given below.
-For complete details, see the Proposers Archiving Guide (Coming soon).
+For complete details, see the Mission Proposer's Archiving Guide (MPAG) (PDF).

 Proposing to Archive